patelkhushal9033/Pacman-Simulator/README.md

-Pacman Simulator - Coding Challenge for ie
+# Pacman Simulator - Coding Challenge for ie

+Pacman simulator is a program that lets you navigate the pacman within the 5 x 5 size of grid.

 # commands to navigate pacman